CAAPIM/apim-charts/charts/portal/README.md

 This Chart deploys the Layer7 API Developer Portal on a Kubernetes Cluster using the Helm Package Manager.
 ## 2.3.2 General Updates
 - Ingress-NGINX Subchart is upgraded to version 4.5.2 to support K8s 1.25+ version.
-- Ingress-controller deployment is disabled by default when using values-production.yaml, as the recommendation is to use a central ingress controller that supports SSL/TLS Passthrough
+- Ingress-NGINX Subchart deployment is disabled by default in values-production.yaml.
+Use any Ingress-controller that supports SSL/TLS Passthrough.
 ## 2.3.1 General Updates
 - This new version of the chart supports API Portal 5.2.0.1, which has authenticator's high cpu usage fixed.
 ## 2.3.0 General Updates